orbeon/orbeon-forms-doc/FAQ-:-Software-licences.md

 The above is valid as long as the license hasn't expired, if it has an `expiration` date specified.

-In practice, the Orbeon Forms licenses we produce typically are like this;
+In practice, the Orbeon Forms licenses we produce typically have the following features:

 - PE Basic license
   - have an `expiration` date